mkchuprin/ai-maker-space/frontend/README.md

 - Ensure you have sufficient credits in your OpenAI account
 - Try testing the API key directly with OpenAI's playground

+**Login not working?**
+- Check that the user exists in `src/users.ts`
+- Ensure the username and password match exactly
+- Restart the development server after modifying users

 ## 🎉 Ready to Chat!

 You're all set!
-Fire up your backend, start the frontend, and start having amazing conversations with AI.
+Fire up your backend, start the frontend, log in, and start having amazing conversations with AI.
 The interface is designed to be intuitive and enjoyable to use.

 Happy chatting! 🚀